cern-nextgen/wp1.7-coroutine-tests/examples/README.md

 ## Alien manual semaphore

 This example is a alternative of the `Alien manual` example, where instead of a custom scheduler, a binary semaphore is used to notify the caller when the "algorithm" coroutine is ready to be resumed.
 The example be default run in a single-threaded mode, but can also be run in multi-threaded mode with `--mt` in which case the resumption will be enqueued into a thread-pool.

+## When all

+This example demonstrates a `when_all` algorithm compatible with "alien" coroutine semantics.
+The `when_all` coroutine takes multiple awaitables, awaits them all concurrently, and returns a tuple of their results once all are completed.